aleferrariuy/aleferrariuy/README.md

 # 👋 Hi, I'm Alejandro Gabriel Ferrari Espiga

 Welcome to my GitHub profile!
-I am an IT Support Analyst focused on monitoring, observability, and automation.
-I have over 10 years of experience in IT management.
+I'm a Healthcare IT Functional Analyst, specializing in monitoring, observability, and automation.
+I have 30 years of experience in the healthcare field and 20 years in healthcare IT.

 ---